Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v25-1.md

 This version enhances the [Intra-Text Adornments](../syntaxeditor/user-interface/adornment/intra-text-adornments.md) feature with the ability to position the intra-text adornment after the tagged text range instead of before.
 This option is handy for scenarios such as when AI suggestions should be displayed at the end of a line, after the last character.

 The [IsSpacerBefore](xref:ActiproSoftware.Text.Tagging.IIntraTextSpacerTag.IsSpacerBefore) property was added to the [IIntraTextSpacerTag](xref:ActiproSoftware.Text.Tagging.IIntraTextSpacerTag) interface to support this new option.
 Any classes implementing this interface should return `true` for this property to retain prior version functionality where the adornment appears before the tagged range.

+## Shared Library String Resource Updates

+These existing string resources were updated to include underscore characters so that menu item accelerators are available:

+- `SRName.UICommandCloseWindowText`
+- `SRName.UICommandMaximizeWindowText`
+- `SRName.UICommandMinimizeWindowText`
+- `SRName.UICommandMoveWindowText`
+- `SRName.UICommandRestoreWindowText`
+- `SRName.UICommandSizeWindowText`

+Since some controls like window title bar buttons previously used the above string resources, new resources have been added that do not have underscores.
+Use these new string resources in non-menu item contexts:

+- `SRName.UICloseButtonToolTip`
+- `SRName.UIMaximizeButtonToolTip`
+- `SRName.UIMinimizeButtonToolTip`
+- `SRName.UIMoveButtonToolTip`
+- `SRName.UIRestoreButtonToolTip`
+- `SRName.UISizeButtonToolTip`

+> [!TIP]
+> If you have previously localized the original string resources, you should also localize the new set of string resources.